nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-Saturday will create and show the created Event task along with the number of uncompleted tasks currently in the list of tasks.
+Sunday will create and show the created Event task along with the number of uncompleted tasks currently in the list of tasks.

 The event start and end dates are shown in the format _"E, MMM dd yyyy, h:mm aa"_